 Instead, I’m taking 2 major lessons from my uncle’s premature death:

 - Stop doing shit you hate.
 There is no reason to do work you don’t like.
 None.

 - Spend time with family and friends, because you never know how much you’re gonna get.

 I don’t think it’s a coincidence that he stopped by our house the day before he died and talked with my Mum about not doing things we don’t like.

 If anything, it’s a confirmation for me to keep writing, coaching, freelancing, and doing work I enjoy, until everything comes together in the big picture.

-I’m really grateful for this lesson, and for the Dalai Lama’s wisdom.
+I’m really grateful for this lesson from The Art Of Happiness, and for the Dalai Lama’s wisdom.
 But I will still miss my uncle.
 R.I.P.

 What else can you learn from the blinks?

 - How much external events really influence your happiness